 Designer, entrepreneur, TED Fellow, futurescaper: Anab Jain wears many hats, and brings them all together at her multidisciplinary design studio, Superflux.
-Based in London and India, Superflux is both a consultancy and a lab, operating in the realm of emerging technologies—think drones to the Internet of Things to innovative products and tech across many categories—for business, cultural, and social purposes.
+Based in London and India, Superflux is both a consultancy and a lab, operating in the realm of emerging technologies—think drones to the Internet of Things to artificial intelligence across many categories—for business, cultural, and social purposes.
 It’s a future-facing company, and it’s making big waves.

 Superflux The Future of Design Practice